 Seed pre-treatment -- Soak your seeds in room-temperature water for about 6 to 12 hours (not more than 24 hours).

 Use a separate pot for each seed.
 The pots should be about 2-3 inches tall (5-10 cm), with drainage holes.
 For soil, use a well draining mix.
-I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
+I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-size perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime, since Bomarea likes slightly acid soil.

 Place a seed on top and cover with about 1/4 inch (6 mm) of soil.
 Water the soil until evenly moist.

 Keep the pots in an area that will stay between 55-78 degrees F (13-26 F) during the day, and a little cooler at night.
 Avoid letting them get above 80 degrees F (27 C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep the soil surface moist (but not soggy).
 You can maintain moisture by placing the pots in a plastic dome or bag that is kept slightly open to allow some fresh air to enter.

 The seeds tend to sprout at different times, usually between about 6 weeks and 3 months.
 If any don't sprout after 3 months, move the pots to an area that is below 55 degrees F (12 C) at night for 6 weeks, to trick them into thinking it's winter.
 If you can't provide these conditions, put them in the refrigerator (placed in a sealed plastic bag or container first).
 Mark your calendar to check up on them every 2 weeks, in case any sprout in the refrigerator.

 After the 6 weeks, move them back into the temperature range mentioned previously.
 They should start sprouting after 8 weeks.